gsoft-inc/wl-squide/docs/reference/i18next/i18nextPlugin.md

 ### Parameters

 - `supportedLanguages`: An array of languages supported by the application.
-- `fallbackLanguage`: The language to default to if none of the detected user languages match any supported language.
+- `fallbackLanguage`: The language to default to if none of the detected user's languages match any supported language.
-- `queryStringKey`: The querystring parameter lookup when detecting the user language.
+- `queryStringKey`: The querystring parameter lookup when detecting the user's language.
 - `options`: An optional object literal of options:
     - `detection`: An optional object literal accepting any [LanguageDetector](https://github.com/i18next/i18next-browser-languageDetector#detector-options) options.